 The Best Motorola Two-Way Radios And Walkie Talkies

 If you are looking for absolute best Motorola two-way radios your hard-earned money can buy, look no further than the MU350R Talkabout Radio.
-With tons of features and a price tag of just over $100, this radio stands head-and-shoulders above the rest.
+With tons of features and a affordable price, this radio stands head-and-shoulders above the rest.
 I didn’t come to this conclusion lightly, either.
 I used five different radios for dozens of hours in different environments and conditions.
 The MU350R shined in every scenario and situation I could throw it, so it really was a no-brainer choice.

 Although all of the Motorola Two-Way Radios I looked at provide great quality for your money, the MU350R just outshined the rest of the field.
 With Bluetooth compatibility, a range of up to 35 miles and some of the best battery life I’ve seen in a two-way radio, the MU350R ran away with the top award.